Total internal reflection: Phase shifts

-which is negative for small angles (that is, near normal incidence), but changes sign at Brewster's angle, where θ and θt are complementary.
-Thus the phase shift δ_{p} is 180° for small θ but switches to 0° at Brewster's angle.
+which is negative for small angles (that is, near normal incidence), but changes sign at Brewster's angle, where θi and θt are complementary.
+Thus the phase shift δ_{p} is 180° for small θi but switches to 0° at Brewster's angle.
 Combining the complementarity with Snell's law yields θ_{i} = arctan (1/n) as Brewster's angle for dense-to-rare incidence.

-Equations ((19)) and ((20)) are known as Fresnel's sine law and Fresnel's tangent law.
+(Equations ((19)) and ((20)) are known as Fresnel's sine law and Fresnel's tangent law.
 Both reduce to 0/0 at normal incidence, but yield the correct results in the limit as θ_{i} → 0.
-That they have opposite signs as we approach normal incidence is an obvious disadvantage of the sign convention used in this article; the corresponding advantage is that they have the same signs at grazing incidence.
+That they have opposite signs as we approach normal incidence is an obvious disadvantage of the sign convention used in this article; the corresponding advantage is that they have the same signs at grazing incidence.)

 That completes the information needed to plot δ_{s} and δ_{p} for all angles of incidence.
 This is done in Fig. 13, with δ_{p} in red and δ_{s} in blue, for three refractive indices.
 On the angle-of-incidence scale (horizontal axis), Brewster's angle is where δ_{p} (red) falls from 180° to 0°, and the critical angle is where both δ_{p} and δ_{s} (red and blue) start to rise again.
 To the left of the critical angle is the region of partial reflection, where both reflection coefficients are real (phase 0° or 180°) with magnitudes less than 1.
 To the right of the critical angle is the region of total reflection, where both reflection coefficients are complex with magnitudes equal to 1.
 In that region, the black curves show the phase advance of the p component relative to the s component: